msaaddev/github-interact-cli/readme.md

 <img src="https://i.imgur.com/fVdgewD.png">

 `！ Note:` This is one time thing.
-You will not have to do it again every time you will run the CLI.
+You will not have to do it again every time you run the CLI.